Yuan-0815/app-dev/README.md

 There’s something incredibly special about *Suzume* that resonates deeply with me.
 For one, the way it handles **grief** and **closure** hits home on a personal level.
 The protagonist’s journey to confront her past, find peace, and move forward feels so authentic.
 It’s a reminder that healing isn’t linear and sometimes, it’s okay to take time for yourself.
 ---

--It serves as a task performance activity to demonstrate basic GITHUB operations such as creating a respitory, making branches, editing files, and submitting pull requests.
--The purpose of this project is for learning and practice only.